OcelotBabou/Quartz/content/2-The World/Regions/Kingdoms/Vasae.md

 ### 9. **Significant Characters**

-- **King Gall Ipato:** Renowned for his strategic mind and political savvy, King Galla Ipato has led Vasae through numerous challenges, uniting his people amidst conflict and turmoil.
+- **King Galla Ipato:** Renowned for his strategic mind and political savvy, King Galla Ipato has led Vasae through numerous challenges, uniting his people amidst conflict and turmoil.
 His ability to turn misfortunes into opportunities has earned him both admiration and criticism, as he walks a fine line between pragmatic leadership and opportunistic ambition.
 - **Queen Selyra Ipato:** A mysterious figure in Vasaean society, Queen Selyra is whispered to be a [[Kitsune]], though such claims are considered heretical by the Ascended Church.
 Her sharp intellect and rumoured mystical insights have made her an invaluable advisor to King Galla, though her enigmatic nature often leaves her true intentions obscured.
 - **Eren Velstar:** A pivotal figure in Vasae’s thriving economy, Eren Velstar is one of the wealthiest and most influential merchants in the region.
 Serving on the council, he is a staunch advocate for expanding trade routes and ensuring the kingdom’s economic dominance.
 He also acts as the primary diplomat in exchanges with Mesokini, a position that has brought both lucrative opportunities and quiet suspicion.
 - **Admiral Kyros Althane:** The brilliant leader of Vasae’s formidable navy, Admiral Kyros is a master of naval strategy and a staunch defender of the kingdom's waterways.
 Known for his ruthless methods in dealing with piracy, and his distain for Avalotika.
 He has urged for more open conflict with Avatolika from the earliest stages.